Imari Porcelain - The Okawachiyama Kilns

 Thus, among the Europeans rich and sophisticated enough to be able to appreciate it, Japanese porcelain in general became known as "Imari ware" - simply because that was the major origin of its shipping.

 In fact, however, Imari was not only a shipping point.
-It has been a real center of porcelain production all by itself for the last 400 years - and it still is going strong.
+It has been a real center of porcelain production all by itself for the last 400 years - and is still going strong.

 The Okawachiyama kilns form a small, densely populated village about 6km from Imari town center.
 While Imari itself is a modern city, in Okawachiyama, tradition lives on.